The weak Ramsey property and extreme amenability: Applications

 Every point $x \in D$ has the \emph{order} $\ord(x) \in \set{1, 2, 3, \ldots, \omega}$ equal to the number of connected components of $D \setminus \set{x}$.
 Points of order $1$ are called \emph{end points}, points of order $2$ are called \emph{ordinary points}, and points of order $\geq 3$ are called \emph{branch points}.
 We denote the set of all branch points, which is countable, by $\Br(D)$.

 Finally, for every $M \subs \set{3, 4, 5, \ldots, \omega}$ there is a unique (up to homeomorphism) dendrite $\WD{M}$ called \emph{(generalized) Ważewski dendrite} such that the order of every branch point is in $M$ and for every $m \in M$ and every arc $A \subs \WD{M}$ the set of branch points of order $m$ is dense in $A$.
-See \cite{Duchesne} and \cite{Kwiatkowska} for more background on generalized Ważewski dendrites and dendrites in general.
+Generalized Ważewski dendrites were introduced in \cite[\S 6]{CharatonikDilks}.
+The universal Ważewski dendrite $\WD{\set{\omega}}$ originates from \cite{Wazewski}.

 \begin{con}[Rooting a dendrite] Let $D$ be a dendrite and let $r \in D$.
 There is a natural way to turn $D$ into a tree by rooting it at $r$.
 We define the tree order by $x \leq y \letiff [r, x] \subs [r, y]$.
 This is a well-defined order that has meets: $x \meet y = \meet(r, x, y)$.
 Clearly, $[r, z] \subs [r, x] \cap [r, y]$ if and only if $[r, z] \subs [r, \meet(r, x, y)]$.